Fast inspirals and the treatment of orbital resonances: Implementation

 \item Similarly, using the definition of the near-resonance $\mathcal{N_{\text{partial}}}$ operator given by Eq.~\eqref{eq:partialNIT_N_Operator}, we construct the remaining averaged parts of $\partialnit{F}_{j}^{(2)}$ at each grid point, which are then interpolated using Hermite polynomials and stored for use with the Partial NIT.

 \item The above step can be repeated if we wish to interpolate the Partial NIT functions for a different orbital resonance.

-\end{enumerate} We implemented the above algorithm in \textit{Mathematica} 13.1 and find that when parallelized across 40 CPU cores, the calculation takes about 7 hours to calculate the Fourier coefficients, about an 30 minutes to interpolate the Fourier coefficients of $F_{j}^{(1\backslash2)}$ and $f_{i}^{(1)}$ and then about an hour to interpolate the Partial NIT terms for a single resonance.
+\end{enumerate} We implemented the above algorithm in \textit{Mathematica} 13.1 and find that when parallelized across 40 Intel Xeon E5-2698V4s @ 2.20GHz, the calculation takes about 7 hours to calculate the Fourier coefficients, about an 30 minutes to interpolate the Fourier coefficients of $F_{j}^{(1\backslash2)}$ and $f_{i}^{(1)}$ and then about an hour to interpolate the Partial NIT terms for a single resonance.